1arry1iu/lux-et-veritas-homeschooling/README.md

 ├── lux-et-veritas.png
 ├── pathway.png
 └── content/
+    ├── mastery-mathematics.md
     └── chiang-mai-schools.md
 ```

+### Recommended next additions <br /> 建议下一步

+The highest-value expansions are:

+- learner-profile and annual-planning templates;
+- literacy/language-arts architecture;
+- science architecture with practical/laboratory provision;
+- humanities architecture;
+- Thailand home-education and qualification-recognition guide;
+- portfolio/transcript templates;
+- Chiang Mai community, activity, tutor, and examination-centre information.

 ---

 ## Contributing <br /> 参与完善

-Corrections, better primary sources, updated qualification information, curriculum improvements, book recommendations, and Chiang Mai education resources are welcome.
+Corrections, stronger primary sources, curriculum improvements, pathway updates, accessibility improvements, and local education resources are welcome.

-When proposing a change:

-1. Prefer **official or primary sources** for curricula and qualifications.
-2. Distinguish **curriculum**, **examination**, **credential**, and **legal recognition**.
-3. For mathematics, distinguish a book's role: **spine**, **problem bank**, **proof/problem-solving laboratory**, **enrichment**, or **advanced reference**.
-4. Place additions into a coherent learning progression rather than extending a list for its own sake.
+A contribution should answer at least one of these questions:

+- What learner need or educational goal does this improve?
+- Where does it fit in the learning progression?
+- What evidence or authoritative source supports it?
+- What role does the resource play?
+- What new maintenance burden or pathway risk does it introduce?

-5. Keep English and Chinese labels concise and parallel where practical.
+Keep English and Chinese labels concise and parallel where practical.

 ---